-MOTION: I move that the Commission approve the proposed
+MOTION: I move that the Commission grant reconsideration of Coastal staff recommendation.

-amendment to Coastal Development Permit No P-9-23-76-8961 for development as proposed by the applicant.
+Development Permit No. P-9-23-76-8961-A2-R pursuant to the

-STAFF RECOMMENDATION OF DENIAL:
+STAFF RECOMMENDATION TO DENY RECONSIDERATION:

-Staff recommends a NO vote.
-Following staff's recommendation will result in denial of the permit amendment and adoption of the following resolution and findings.
-The motion passes only by affirmative vote of a majority of the Commissioners present.
+Staff recommends a NO vote on the motion.
+Following the staff recommendation will result in denial of the request for reconsideration and adoption of the following resolution and findings.
+The motion passes only by affirmative vote of a majority of Commissioners present.

-RESOLUTION TO APPROVE THE PERMIT:
+RESOLUTION TO DENY RECONSIDERATION: